tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DSauthentication/External-3DS-authentication.md

 {{% alert title="Notes" color="info"%}}
 * 3DS authentication for PayU Latam is only available for **Argentina**, **Brazil**, **Colombia**, and **Peru**.
-* Passthrough for external 3DS authenticators is currently available for API integrations with the PayU Latam platform.
-Contact your sales representative for details.
+* This feature requires an API integration and is not available for Webcheckout integration.
-* **Currently supported networks:** Visa and Mastercard
+* **Supported networks:** Visa and Mastercard
 {{% /alert %}}

 ## How it Works